k8ssandra/k8ssandra-operator/README.md

 One of the primary features of this operator is multi-cluster support which will facilitate multi-region Cassandra clusters.

 ## Architecture
 The K8ssandra operator is being developed with multi-cluster support first and foremost in mind.
-It be used seamlessly in a single-cluster deployments as well.
+It can be used seamlessly in a single-cluster deployments as well.

 K8sandra Operator consists of a control plane and a data plane.
 The control plane creates and manages object that exist only in the api server.
 The control plane does not deploy or manage pods.